StreetCodeAcademy/programming-fundamentals/python-curriculum/Variables_Checkpoint/README.md

 print("We have", passengers, "to carpool today.") print("We need to put about", average_passengers_per_car, "in each car.")
 ```

+Also, note that these print statements take **multiple** string arguments, instead of just one, and they seem to **concatenate** the strings WITHOUT using the `+` operator.
+This is another way to concatenate and print strings.
+Observe that the output is formatted to include white spaces between each string argument, which is very convenient in some cases.

 **Make sure that your code runs before moving on.**